rgwood/escape-artist/README.md

 ## Installation

-Right now, the easiest way to install is Rust's Cargo package manager.
+Binaries for major OSs+architectures are attached to the GitHub releases, download+expand one and put it in your PATH.
+Alternately, you can build+install with Rust's Cargo package manager.
 [Install Rust](https://rustup.rs/), then run `cargo install escape-artist`

 After that, you can launch Escape Artist by running `escape-artist` in your terminal.

 ## Project Status

 This was hacked together for the [Handmade Network Visibility Jam](https://handmade.network/jam/visibility-2023), so it might be a little rough around the edges.
-It's primarily been developed on Linux, but I used cross-platform libraries and it *should* work on Windows+macOS too.
+It's primarily been developed on Linux, but I used cross-platform libraries and my limited testing on Windows+macOS has gone well.

 ## FAQ